 6.5.3 ICE-controlled STUN/TURN

 See clause 8.
 The ICE (interactive connectivity establishment) methodology defines a "superior" protocol that uses the STUN/TURN mechanism and other protocols.
 The use of ICE is also tightly coupled with SIP and in particular with SIP/SDP Offer/Answer procedures.
+ICE is executed between a pair of ICE agents.
+There are two device types concerning the embodiment of ICE agents with respect to their location in the IP network infrastructure:

+terminal-embedded ICE agent: user equipment with ICE agent function and SIP UA function;

+gateway-embedded ICE agent: a decomposed H.248 gateway provides the ICE agent function in a distributed manner (with the SIP signalling function located at MGC level).

+This clause describes the ICE process from the perspective of a generic ICE agent, i.e., it does not differentiate between the above two embodiments (but indicating possible H.248 impact for the gateway-provided ICE agent).

-The execution of ICE (from a (SIP) user agent perspective) may be basically divided into consecutive phases:
+The execution of ICE may be basically divided into several consecutive phases:

 1) Gather addresses